 10. Marketing Your SaaS Product

 Nothing stops after the SaaS project is officially launched.
-It’s important not to leave marketing out of proper attention because wise and well elaborated strategy can make a difference.
+It’s important not to leave marketing out of proper attention because a wise and well-elaborated strategy can make a difference.
+One of the most effective ways to promote your product is to benefit from specialized marketing software.
 Let’s pay special attention to the marketing tools:

 Effective tools in SaaS project promotion: